jackbravo/condorest-django/README.md

     vf activate condorest
     vf connect # to use the auto-activation plugin
     # http://virtualfish.readthedocs.io/en/latest/plugins.html#auto-activation
-    cd ..
+    python --version # this should give you python 3 cd ..
     vf deactivate
-    cd condorest-django # condorest env is now auto activated ;-)
+    python --version # this should give you python 2 cd condorest-django # condorest env is now auto activated ;-) python --version # this should give you python 3 because of the autoactivation

 We keep track of requirements using requirements.txt file, you can install them using `pip install -r requirements.txt`.